-Investors today are looking beyond their headline investment gains.
-They also want those returns to make a positive impact on society.
+Today’s investors are looking beyond their headline investment gains.
+There is a rising desire for those returns to also act as a catalyst for positive societal change.

 What is environmental, social, and governance (ESG) investing?